VasIvan/fullstack/README.md

 # Full stack school project

 Simple CRUD full stack web application.
 The application is fully responsive and it looks good on all devices.
 The user can make a registration, sign in, add posts, delete posts and read all posts from another users.
 The Application is good for example for a job posts.
-Bellow are listed the technologies and tools used in this project.
+Below are listed the technologies and tools used in this project.
 Also a short user manual.

 # Front end / React (Hooks/ functional components)